zhiqic/Rethinking-Counting/README.md

 ## Available implementations
+We thank Vitjan Zavrtanik (VitjanZ) for TensorFlow C++/Python wrapper.
-The TensorFlow implementation relies on the [DAU-ConvNet](https://github.com/skokec/DAU-ConvNet) repositories.
+The released training script borrows some codes from the [C^3 Framework](https://github.com/gjy3035/C-3-Framework) and [DAU-ConvNet](https://github.com/skokec/DAU-ConvNet) repositories.
 There are some inconsistencies in the function of the current TensorFlow version.
 Suggest waiting for our PyTorch implementation.
 - [x] TensorFlow version
 - [-] PyTorch vsrsion